 These crunchy sweet Homemade Vegan Chocolate Covered Coffee Beans are a fun way to get a boost of energy.
 They make a great gift too!

 Sweet dark chocolate with crunchy bitter coffee beans, what could be better?
-These Homemade Vegan Chocolate Covered Coffee Beans are a great pick me up in the afternoon.
+These Homemade Vegan Chocolate Covered Coffee Beans are a great pick-me-up in the afternoon.

-My Date Snickers are one of my favorite recipes with coated chocolate.
-Another recipe to try is my Vegan Mexican Chocolate Truffles recipe.
+Another great recipe is my Date Snickers.
+They are one of my favorite recipes with coated chocolate.

 Jump to:

-🧾 Ingredients
+๐งพ Ingredients

 - Dark chocolate chips: For the sweet chocolaty flavor.
+You could also use dark chocolate baking chunks or a chopped dark chocolate bar.

 - Cinnamon: Adds a warm spice flavor.

 - Salt: Enhances flavors.
+I like to use sea salt.

 To see the full list of ingredients with measurements and instructions, see the recipe card at the bottom of this post.